DannyBoyNYC/JAMStack-temp/readme.md

 }
 ```

+Note: it might be necessary to restart 11ty.

 Any document in the pages folder will inherit these properties.
 We can now remove the `tags` and `layout` metadata from all files in the pages directory.

 E.g.: `pages/about.md`: